 Another obvious thing to try is to not merge to a new document, but merge directly to the printer.
 Since mail merging is still a memory-intensive operation, you may still notice slowdowns while merging.
 In this case, you should apply any or all of the following items, which can generally conserve memory use on a PC:

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (10774) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (10774) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Speeding Up Mail Merges.

 Discover MoreFREE SERVICE: Get tips like this every week in WordTips, a free productivity newsletter.
 Enter your address and click "Subscribe."